 Language is included under Title II to allow the Secretary of Veterans Affairs to dispense prescription drugs from VHA facilities to enrolled veterans with privately written prescriptions.
+Language is included until Title II requiring the Secretary to en-

 Language is included until Title II requiring the Secretary to ensure sufficient funding is available for the acquisition of prosthetics designed for women Veterans.